github/docs/content/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-your-personal-account/deleting-your-personal-account.md

 {% ifversion ghec %}

-{% note %}
+> [!NOTE]

-**Note**: If your enterprise manages your account and you sign into {% data variables.product.github %} through your company's identity provider (IdP), you cannot delete your account.
+> If your enterprise manages your account and you sign into {% data variables.product.github %} through your company's identity provider (IdP), you cannot delete your account.
 For more information, see "[AUTOTITLE](/admin/identity-and-access-management/using-enterprise-managed-users-for-iam/about-enterprise-managed-users)."

-{% endnote %}

 {% endif %}